Yukon University is pleased to offer some of the most competitive tuition & fees rates in the country.

 - We encourage you to make payments through our online payment portal (TouchNet).
 Your username and password are the same as the online registration system and your YukonU email address.

-- Fees for credit programs and credit courses must be paid by September 30th for the Fall term and January 30th for the winter term
+- Fees for credit programs and credit courses must be paid by the tuition and fee deadline found in Important dates.

 - Limited enrolment programs such as Health Care Assistant, Culinary and Trades have earlier payment deadlines.
 Please refer to your acceptance letter for your program's payment dates

-- If you are funded, you must submit a completed Third party billing authorization to the Admissions Office.
+- If you are funded, you must submit a completed Third party billing authorization to Accounts Receivable.

 - International students pay International student fees